tbrunsch/Zenodot/README.md

 2. Create an instance of `AdditionalParserSettings` that references, among others, the class and specific settings of that parser.
 3. Register this instance via `ParserSettingsBuilder.additionalParserSettings()`.

 While the Zenodot API has been kept stable as possible over time, the framework for writing parsers has been considered an internal part of Zenodot until recently.
 Although many thoughts went into that framework - after all, we had to write quite some parsers with that framework -, it is far from perfect and, hence, more likely to be subject to change.
 Currently, we consider it more a framework for providing our own additional parsers that are not meant to be part of the basic Zenodot parser, but that could additionally be loaded by users.
 As of now, we discourage you to write your own parsers with that framework.

+The `Custom Hierarchy Parser` (one of the Zenodot modules) is an example of such an additional parser.
+This parser supports you when navigating through custom tree structures.

+### Additional Code Completions

+Zenodot does not provide any code completions for, e.g., String literals by default.
+However, it is possible to specify which code completions to provide for certain parameters of certain methods or constructors.
+The parser extension `Directory Completions` (one of the Zenodot modules) uses this feature to help you navigating a file system when typing String literals in, e.g., the constructor `new File(String)`.

 ## Operators